 Throughout her career, she has focused on centering BIPOC (Black, Indigenous, and people of color) women and girls in policy, organizing, and advocacy.
 Ms. Jamison is a founding member of the Women of Color Nonprofit Leaders for Change, a network of BIPOC (Black, Indigenous, People of Color) women leaders in philanthropy.

-Prior to her position with the Power Coalition, Janea worked with the East Baton Rouge Metro Council as the Legislative Assistant to Councilwoman Erika L. Green (D-5) and Court System Supervisor in Assumption Parish under the leadership of Mayor Ron Animashaun.
-Her program areas included constituent relations and youth development.
+Her previous work with the Power Coalition for Equity and Justice contributed to the organizational growth and statewide program expansion, advancing voting rights, uplifting women of color in leadership positions, and supporting Black men and boys through mentorship and policy.
+Ms. Jamison has also worked with the East Baton Rouge Metro Council as the legislative assistant to former Councilwoman Erika L. Green (District-5) and as the Court System supervisor in Assumption Parish under Mayor Ron Animashaun.
+During Ms. Jamison’s tenure, her program areas included constituent relations and youth development.

 Ms. Jamison earned a Bachelor of Arts in Political Science and obtained her Master’s in Public Administration with honors from Southern University and A&M College in Baton Rouge, Louisiana.
 Ms. Jamison is a Fall 2009 initiate of the Beta Psi Chapter of Alpha Kappa Alpha Sorority, Inc. She is currently an active member of the Omicron Lambda Omega Chapter in New Orleans.
 She is a proud member of St. Benedict the Moor Catholic Church in Bertrandville, LA.